How much does a Grant Manager make?

 Average Salary: $101,395

-Family Health Centers of San Diego provides Grant Manager roles focused on community health initiatives.
-They operate in San Diego, California.
+Family Health Centers of San Diego provides Grant Manager roles focused on healthcare.
+They work in San Diego, CA. This role involves managing grants for community health programs.

 -